-I’m a big fan of these small group adventure holidays, the more adventure the better, usually.
+I’m a big fan of small group adventure holidays, the more adventure the better, usually.

 I’ve trekked with the Hill-Tribes in Thailand, sailed up the Nile on a felucca and hiked the Inca trail with one particular holiday company.

-They’ve worked well for me as a solo girly traveler and as a couple, I’m yet to try a family holiday this way, but I’m game.
-I’ve had good experiences with them, mostly, I’ve certainly never regretted taking one, but there are pros and cons for everything.
+They’ve worked well for me as a solo traveler and as a couple, I’m yet to try a family holiday this way, but I’m game.
+I’ve had good experiences with them, mostly, I’ve certainly never regretted taking one, but there are pros and cons to everything.

 Pros and Cons Of Small Group Adventure Holidays

 Lets do the pros first

 Pop along to the website and order the glossy brochure, they are delivered direct to your door.
 They are travel porn!
 So many fabulous pictures, I use them as educational resources for the kids, they’re that good.

 Pick your tour from the endless choices in the catalogue, pay your money and just turn up.
 You will be ferried around your chosen country, or countries, in relative comfort and luxury, you will not have to organize anything for yourself, just do as you are told.
 Easy, no stress.

 My Thailand trekking experience with a group tour was far better than a Hill-Tribe trek I arranged for myself in Chiang Mai years later.
 So much better it’s just not funny, staying in actual villages, not tourist traps.
 The adventure travel companies put a lot of research into organizing the best possible tour for you.